Regulation on Associate and Undergraduate Education and Examinations

 Tuition Fees

-ARTICLE 6 – (1) Students shall pay the tuition fee, determined in accordance with the Article 46 of the Act 2547 and other applicable legislative provisions, within the period specified in the academic calendar each year.
-Students who fail to pay the tuition fee shall not renew their registrations and shall not benefit from student rights for the concerned semester.
-The unregistered semester/year due to unpaid tuition shall be counted towards the period of study.
+ARTICLE 6 – (1) Students shall settle the tuition fee, as stipulated by Article 46 of Act 2547 and other relevant legislative mandates, within the timeframe specified in the annual academic calendar.
+Failure to do so shall result in the inability to renew registration and the loss of student privileges for the respective semester.
+The unpaid semester/year resulting from outstanding tuition fees shall be counted towards the overall study duration.

-(2) Students shall not be dismissed from the University in case they fail to pay the tuition fees and renew their registrations in due time.
-However, upon the proposal from the respective administrative boards, the decision of the University Administrative Board and the approval of the Higher Education Council, students may be dismissed from the University in case they fail to pay the tuition fee and renew their registrations for four years consecutively.
+(2) Students shall not be dismissed from the University if they fail to pay the tuition fees and renew their registrations in due time.
+However, upon the proposal from the respective administrative boards, the decision of the University Administrative Board, and the approval of the Higher Education Council, students may be dismissed from the University if they fail to pay the tuition fee and renew their registrations for four consecutive years.

 Semester registration and course registrations

-ARTICLE 7 – (1) At the beginning of each semester, students shall register for courses online on the web page of the Student Affairs Office following the payment of tuition fee within a period specified in the academic calendar.
-The registration is finalized by the approval of advisor.
+ARTICLE 7 – (1) At the beginning of each semester, students shall complete online course registration via the Student Affairs Office webpage, after tuition fee payment within the timeframe indicated in the academic calendar.
+Registration is considered complete upon approval by the student's advisor.

-(3) Students who fail to renew their semester registrations in due time (during course registration period and add/drop weeks) shall not attend courses and examinations, and benefit from student rights for the concerned semester.
-The unregistered semester/year shall be counted towards the period of study.
+(3) Students who do not renew their semester registrations within the given deadline (during the course registration period and add/drop weeks) shall not be allowed to attend courses or take examinations.
+They shall also lose student privileges for the respective semester.
+The unregistered semester/year shall be counted towards the overall study duration.

 (8) The courses students take from other universities shall also be subject to the limitations set out in the fifth and sixth paragraphs of this Article.

-(9) During course registrations, the semester structure of the curriculum is followed sequentially, and the courses are taken according to the progress rule.
+(9) During course registrations, the semester structure of the curriculum is followed sequentially, ensuring courses are taken in accordance with the progression rule.

 Internal and external transfers

-ARTICLE 8 – (1) Internal and external transfers shall be conducted in the faculties and schools of the University in accordance with the applicable legislative provisions and the principles set out by The Senate.
-External transfers to undergraduate programs shall be carried out only in fall semesters; and to associate programs in both fall and spring semesters; internal transfers to undergraduate programs shall be carried out in fall semesters; and to associate programs in both fall and spring semesters.
+ARTICLE 8 – (1) Internal and external transfers within the faculties and schools of the University shall adhere to legislative provisions and principles established by the Senate.
+External transfers to undergraduate programs shall be exclusively facilitated during fall semesters, while transfers to associate programs shall be permitted in both fall and spring semesters.
+Internal transfers to undergraduate programs shall be scheduled for fall semesters, with associate programs offering transfer opportunities in both fall and spring semesters.

-(2) Transfers using central placement scores shall be conducted in fall semester.
+(2) Transfers based on central placement scores shall be exclusively processed during the fall semester.

 Vertical transfers

-ARTICLE 9 – (1) The applicable legislative provisions shall be applied to graduates of vocational schools and Open Education Faculty associate degree programs who are placed to undergraduate programs via vertical transfers.
+ARTICLE 9 – (1) The relevant legislative provisions shall be applied to the graduates of vocational schools and Open Education Faculty associate degree programs who are placed in undergraduate programs via vertical transfers.

 Course Exemptions

-ARTICLE 10 – (1) Students who are enrolled to the University’s undergraduate and associate programs for the first time; or have obtained the right to re-enroll through central placement exam after withdrawing from the University; or are admitted through external-internal and vertical transfer, transfer via central placement score and for Bachelor’s degree completion may apply to the respective department/program to be exempted from the courses they have taken and passed previously, before the beginning of the year/semester they have enrolled.
-The decision of the respective administrative board on the exemption should be submitted to Student Affairs Office no later than the end of add/drop week.
+ARTICLE 10 – (1) Students newly enrolled in the University's undergraduate and associate programs, those re-enrolling via the central placement exam after a previous withdrawal, as well as candidates admitted through external-internal and vertical transfers, transfer via central placement score, and for Bachelor’s degree completion, may apply to their respective department/program for course exemptions before the start of the academic year/semester they are entering.
+The decision regarding exemptions by the respective administrative board shall be forwarded to the Student Affairs Office by the end of the add/drop week.

-(3) Exemption procedures of students shall be carried out in the semester when the student registers for the degree program courses.
+(3) Exemption procedures for students shall be conducted during the semester in which they register for degree program courses.

 Minor programs